 Schematic of different types of software present in an SDR terminal or base station

 Due to the complexity of technology and due to security aspects there might be a stepwise SDR market evolution.
 In a first step the vertical model seems to be a near-term industry model.
 Here “vertical” means that all hardware and software components are under responsibility of only one entity (e.g. via contracts or certification processes) which is responsible for the conformity and faultless functioning of both.
-This well-defined responsibility ensures that the devices will operate within the given regulatory limits.
+This well-defined responsibility ensures that the devices will operate within their licensing limits.

 In a horizontal model the situation is quite more complex since many different independent companies will develop and offer SDR hardware and/or software components based on open interfaces.
 A close cooperation of all involved parties is a prerequisite for a successful SDR market evolution.
 In particular, mechanisms have to be elaborated to ensure that the hardware of company X is compliant with the software of company Y. Before new software or hardware components are offered to the market these components have to pass through validation processes and have to perform test cycles successfully.
 It sounds reasonable that this validation process can be performed by the involved industry players self-dependently.
 Special security mechanisms may have to be applied to reduce the risk of unintended or criminal modification of radio functionality.
 For instance by using appropriate security processes, adequate safeguards from software manufacturers can be installed on hardware platforms, which can be used by those concerned to verify that the downloaded and encrypted software modules originate from the original software manufacturers.

 It is of vital interest to software and hardware manufacturers to ensure that functional products will be offered.
-Due to this fact many industry players are already working on suitable and powerful solutions in different organizations and projects to develop secure software download mechanisms (see e.g. SDR Forum or European Projects like TRUST, SCOUT and E2R).
-These secure download mechanisms are not a special feature of SDR, but are and will be become more important for other technologies.7.2 Timing and dependencies (business, technical)
+Due to this fact many industry players are already working on suitable and powerful solutions in different organizations and projects to develop secure software download mechanisms (see e.g. Wireless Innovation Forum or European Projects like TRUST, SCOUT and E2R).
+These secure download mechanisms are not a special feature of SDR, but are and will be become more important for other technologies.

-The introduction of SDR technology will take place in different phases.
-Among other things, it will depend on the evolution of suitable and powerful hardware components like the base band processing unit, tuneable front end-filter and antenna systems.
-A high-performance and marketable SDR technology will also depend on the commercial availability of suitable software compliant with the particular hardware.
-At present and in the near future, layer 1 software is strongly related to the specific hardware chips which means that the chip manufactures normally offer suitable layer 1 software for the chips.
-In the long term it is conceivable that chip manufacturer will offer a standardized high-level description of the hardware so that other companies can offer suitable layer 1 software.
-In contrast to the layer 1, a variety of commercially available higher layers, e.g. transport and network protocols (radio resource control, TCP/IP stacks, etc.) may appear sooner.

-8 Potential regulatory implications
+8 Operational considerations